Default header image

 NEUR*6000 Principles of Neuroscience

 Our understanding of the nervous system has increased dramatically in recent years.
 It is now possible to describe in detail the complex events that underlie communication within and between neurons.
 However, even with these advances, we are only at the beginning of being able to understand how the coordinated activity within millions of nerve cells ultimately results in the behaviours we exhibit.
-The purpose of this course is to introduce Graduates Students in the Neuroscience Program to the fundamentals of neuroscience, including the molecular biology of neurons, neurotransmission and receptors, neurodevelopment and basic neuroanatomy, motor and sensory control, learning and memory and neuronal damage and degeneration.
+The purpose of this course is to introduce graduates students in the Neuroscience Collaborative Specialization to the fundamentals of neuroscience, including the molecular biology of neurons, neurotransmission and receptors, neurodevelopment and basic neuroanatomy, motor and sensory control, learning and memory and neuronal damage and degeneration.

-This course is designed to ensure that graduate students with diverse neuroscience backgrounds registered in the collaborative specialization in Neuroscience are exposed to the fundamentals in all areas of neuroscience.
+This course is designed to ensure that graduate students with diverse neuroscience backgrounds registered in the Graduate Collaborative Specialization are exposed to the fundamentals in all areas of neuroscience.

 NEUR*6100 Seminar in Neuroscience